LLNL/Umpire/docs/sphinx/tutorial/allocators.rst

    :end-before: _sphinx_tag_tut_get_allocator_end
    :language: C++

-You can also use an existing allocator to build an additional allocator off of it:
+You can also use an existing allocator to build a new allocator from it:

 .. literalinclude:: ../../../examples/tutorial/tut_allocator.cpp
    :start-after: _sphinx_tag_tut_getAllocator_start